 Sadly, head injuries are not uncommon because pedestrians are unprotected.
 Upon impact, pedestrians could suffer a minor brain injury like a concussion or a very serious traumatic brain injury, which would equate to devastating results like memory loss, decreased bodily function, or even permanent disabilities.
-Further, because of the nature of exposure, pedestrians can be subjected to very serious spinal cord injuries if impact affects their back, neck, or head.
+Further, pedestrians can be subjected to very serious spinal cord injuries.

 Causes of Pedestrian Accidents

 Unfortunately, pedestrian accidents can happen at any time and in any place.
 Because pedestrians have no protection, the injuries sustained can be very serious.
 A few of the most common factors contributing to driver negligence are:

 - Reckless Driving

 Children between the ages of 5 and 9 are at the greatest risk of being hit by a vehicle because they are less visible and unpredictable.
 Accordingly, the law imposes a higher duty of care on drivers when it comes to children.
 The presence of children is a warning of danger to the driver to exercise greater care.
 Thus, a driver must exercise a greater degree of care when they know or should know small children are in the area.
 This is particularly applicable around schools, parks and residential areas.

 As previously mentioned, pedestrians have a duty to exercise reasonable care for their own safety as well.
 A few of the most common factors contributing to pedestrian negligence include: